Gordon and Betty Moore Foundation – The Moore Inventor Fellows

 - Statement of the institution’s plan to assure that the nominee has at least 25 percent of their time to devote to their invention and $50,000 in annual direct support of the inventor’s work.
 This can be “in kind” as released time or access to special facilities for which there is normally a charge.

-All applications will be evaluated with the following criteria:
+All proposals submitted to the Office of Research will be evaluated with the following criteria:

 - Demonstrated creative potential